Tosyne1-cell/LITA-_Classes_Documentation/README.md

 - What is the Stafe state of origin?
 - The total Number of staff?
 - What is the salarry of Each staff?
+- What age fits in each managerial position?

   ### Data Analysis: This is where we include some basic lines of code or queries during our analysis;
   ---